 The overwhelming public support for the Easter "seals" campaign triggered a nationwide expansion of the organization and a swell of grassroots efforts on behalf of people with disabilities.
 By 1967, the Easter "seal" was so well recognized, the organization formally adopted the name "Easter Seals."

-Easter Seals offers help, hope and answers to more than a million children and adults living with autism and other disabilities or special needs and their families each year.
+Easter Seals offers help, hope and answers to more than a million children and adults living with autism spectrum disorder (ASD) and other disabilities or special needs and their families each year.
 Services and support are provided through a network of more than 550 sites in the U.S. and through Ability First Australia.
 Each center provides exceptional services that are individualized, innovative, family-focused and tailored to meet specific needs of the particular community served.

 Primary Easter Seals services include: